In order to settle in the UK, you will need to meet the eligibility criteria for your visa type.

 If you are unsure about whether your visa allows you to settle in the UK, please contact us.

-Those with a Tier 2 (General) visa or a Skilled Worker visa can apply for ILR after 5 years continuous residence requirement.
+Those with a Skilled Worker visa (formerly a Tier 2 (General) visa) can apply for ILR after 5 years continuous residence in the UK.
 They may also use time spent in different visa categories towards this 5 year period (provided that these visa categories are eligible for ILR).

 You can apply for ILR if you’ve been in the UK legally for 10 continuous years, which is known as ‘long residence’.
 This route is particularly useful for people who have lived in the UK under a variety of different visas but are not eligible to settle after 5 years.